Today’s guest is Dr. Jacqueline Hubbard, a private-practice child and adolescent Psychiatrist.

 When she was on Pediatrics, she felt like she was being rushed as she wanted to talk more to the patients instead of just doing the physical exam.
 She wanted to always have more time to sit down and get to know the patients on a deeper level.

 Just like in Pediatrics, there is a lot of parent involvement in her specialty, education is one.
 She talks a lot about parenting skills, behavior modification, and positive reinforcement.

 [Related episode: What Does Rural Pediatrics Look Like?]

 [03:22] Traits of a Good Child and Adolescent Psychiatrist

-As a Child and Adolescent Psychiatrist, Jacqueline treats patients with ADHD, depression, anxiety, OCD, autism spectrum disorders as well as those with bipolars, oppositional defiant kids, and for substance-use.
+As a Child and Adolescent Psychiatrist, Jacqueline treats patients with ADHD, depression, anxiety, OCD, and autism spectrum disorders, as well as those with bipolar, oppositional defiant kids, and for substance use.
 She also sees some adults for binge eating disorder.

 Jacqueline would describe her typical day as everyday being different, something she likes about her job.
 Because it is private practice, she can typically decide when the day starts.
 If she chooses to, she can see patients early and fit somebody at 7 am since she likes to come in early instead or working late.
 So she would start anywhere from seven to nine or ten, depending on the day and gets done by five.

 For kid evaluation, she would see them for 90 minutes while for adults, she would typically give herself 75 minutes.
 She would also do half-hour follow ups and one-hour therapy for some patients on a more regular basis.

 Jacqueline has a lot of variety as a private-practice psychiatrist.
 She basically doesn’t know what she’s going to get for that day especially when she’s seeing new patients, making it more interesting and fun for her.As a private-practice psychiatrist, she doesn't know what she's going to get each day, making it more interesting and fun for her.Click To Tweet